Year 6

 Science work covers electricity, focusing on safety and learning about series and parallel circuits.
 The children will also test for electrical conductors and insulators.
 In this term, we also look term are at classification of plants and animals.

-In R.E. we explore many different questions:
+In R.E. during the Spring Term, we explore further questions:

-This is also the term in which we have the Year 6 production and residential trip to a PGL centre where we can safely experience all that an outward bound style of holiday can bring.
+It is is also the term in which we have the Year 6 production and residential trip to a PGL centre where we can safely experience all that an outward bound style of holiday can bring.

 In English, we are following the National Curriculum and we aim to cover a broad range of topics which will include: